Frequently Asked Questions

-Do I have to fill out an application to be eligible for a scholarship?
+Do I need to submit the scholarship application to be eligible for a scholarship?

 Yes.
-Please note, you must be admitted to Shippensburg University to fill out an application.
-If you have a renewable scholarship, but want to pursue additional funding from upper division (sophomore, junior and senior-level) scholarships, you will need to apply to be eligible for the additional scholarships.
+Please note, you must be a current student or admitted to Shippensburg University to complete the scholarship application.
+If you have a renewable scholarship, but want to pursue additional funding from upper division (sophomore, junior and senior-level) scholarships, you will need to complete the application to be eligible for the additional scholarships.

 It is highly recommended that you submit the FAFSA.
 Some scholarships that are need-based require that the FAFSA be submitted as part of the criteria, and submitting the FAFSA will increase your opportunity to qualify for as many scholarships as possible.
 You may access information about the FAFSA at https://studentaid.gov/h/apply-for-aid/fafsa.

 How will I know if I qualify for a scholarship?

 Please explore the individual scholarships to identify those for which you may qualify.
 The SU Foundation has over 550 scholarships; approximately 100 are available to award each academic year.

 What can I do to improve my chances of being selected to receive a scholarship?

 Apply early—The Scholarship Committee begins reviewing applications in late October.
 The earlier you apply, the sooner you will be considered for scholarships.